 The trademark registration for your company in the FMCG sector in China

-The intellectual property in China is a serious matter for the authorities that protect your rights through all sorts of laws.
+Intellectual property in China is a serious matter for the authorities that protect your rights through all sorts of laws.
 In this sense, the trademark of the company needs to be registered before establishing the business in the FMCG sector, in order to avoid any copyright infringements or related issues.
 The China Trademark Office accepts the logos of your firm as long as they are not offensive, if they are eligible and if they do not infringe with other marks already registered.
 One should know that our team of consultants is at your disposal if you would like to register your trademark, helped by our local lawyers in China.

 Short facts about the FMCG sector in China

-The reports for 2018 for China’s FMCG sector revealed the fact that smaller brands met a significant growth compared to the major ones and that because the customer’s preferences have changed in recent years as the attention for new brands or products develops.
+The reports for 2018 for China’s FMCG sector revealed the fact that smaller brands met a significant growth compared to the major ones because the customer’s preferences have changed in recent years as the attention for new brands or products develops.
 Serving to specific client needs in matters of consumable goods is in most cases the successful recipe for small brands found in the FMCG sector in China, mentioning that the market is very permissive.
 Retailers activating in the FMCG sector in China also have the possibility of expanding the business on the internet if they want to be more visible and align with today’s changes and developments.
 We have gathered information, facts, and numbers about the FMCG sector in China:

 - only 6% of the brand-new products found on the Chinese market brought new clients, statistics for 2018 say;